Read This First

 Prompt 1: The following traits appear to be common among siloed ideologies.
 Comment on each and expand the list if possible.

-The central claim is this: Siloed ideologies are characterized by several traits that promote insularity and discourage critical engagement with differing viewpoints.
+In plain terms: Siloed ideologies are characterized by several traits that promote insularity and discourage critical engagement with differing viewpoints.

 Members will promote their ideology to others, but are unwilling to have a two-way dialogue, and are often discouraged or prohibited from doing so by group leaders.